-Under the Continuous Disclosure Policy, each member of the Board must receive a copy of all material market announcements promptly after their release.
+Under the Continuous Disclosure Policy, each Board member must receive a copy of all material market announcements promptly after their release.

 5.3 A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation.